-Below are some of the most common choice points, or key decision-making opportunities, managers face.
-To add more to this list that fit your context, think about the big buckets of work that you’re responsible for and identify the most common decisions that impact equity and inclusion outcomes in each area.
+Below are some of the most common choice points, or key decision-making opportunities, leaders face.
+As you add more to fit your context, think about the big buckets of work that you’re responsible for and identify the most common decisions that impact equity and inclusion outcomes in each area.

 - To whom do you delegate stretch assignments?
 Who is getting the opportunity to build or showcase skills beyond what is currently required of them?